SamuelsonPajeu/http-foxes-front/README.md

 ------------------------------------------------------------------------------------------
 ## Install
-Just a simple .html file, just open it and you're ready to go.
+A simple .html file, just open it and you're ready to go.

 ## Usage
 - ENDPOINT: https://http-foxes-api.onrender.com/foxes